Merge-of-Thought Distillation: Consensus CoT emerges naturally with MoT

-To verify that MOT learns higher-quality and more generalizable chains-of-thought (CoT), we conduct a student-as-teacher experiment.
-Specifically, we take models trained on BOBA-200 under three regimes (Base, Best STD and MOT) and use each \textbf{as a teacher} to re-distill on BOBA-200 for a new student model.
-As shown in Table~\ref{tab:student-as-teacher}, when the teacher itself is a student trained with MOT, it almost always provides the \textbf{strongest distillation signal}, yielding the best downstream student performance.
-These results indicate that \textbf{consensus CoT emerges naturally with MOT}: the student learns trajectories that are both stronger and more consistent, and when used as a teacher, this consensus supervision \textbf{transfers} effectively to new students.
+\paragraph{Better student is a better teacher.} To verify that MoT learns higher-quality and more generalizable chains-of-thought (CoT), we conduct a student-as-teacher experiment.
+Specifically, we take models trained on BOBA-200 under three regimes (Base, Best STD and MoT) and use each \textbf{as a teacher} to re-distill on BOBA-200 for a new student model.
+As shown in Appendix~\ref{SEC:student-as-teacher}, when the teacher itself is a student trained with MoT, it almost always provides the \textbf{strongest distillation signal}, yielding the best downstream student performance.
+These results indicate that \textbf{consensus CoT emerges naturally with MoT}: the student learns trajectories that are both stronger and more consistent, and when used as a teacher, this consensus supervision \textbf{transfers} effectively to new students.